lyssalexanderr10/Project4_Log-parsing-Python/README.md

 In order to access this data please follow these steps:

-Please download (.py) file to retrieve the answers to both questions stated above.
+Please download (percent_request.py) file to retrieve the answers to question three - six.

 All this information was generated and coded by utilizing Visual Studio Code.
 In order to see these files be sure to Python3.